Ducasse/DecisionTreeModel-Documentation/README.md

 $$ IG(play\ tennis, wind) = 0.048 $$

 This means that best information gain is obtained when we observe the $outlook$.
-Since we know that the outlook can take the values of $sunny$, $cloudy$ and $rainy$ the first part of the decision tree we are building will only have these three childs
+Since we know that the outlook can take the values of $sunny$, $cloudy$ and $rainy$ the first part of the decision tree we are building will only have these three children

 ![Tennis Tree](Figures/TennisTree-outlook.pdf)

-Now we have to repeat the process at each child, and in each one we will use the "splitted" dataset, meaning that we will consider the subset of examples given that we know the value of the $outlook$.
+Now we have to repeat the process with each child, and in each one we will use the "splitted" dataset, meaning that we will consider the subset of examples given that we know the value of the $outlook$.

-We will start with the case where $outlook=cloudy$.
-In this case we will call the algorithm again, but only on the subset of examples were the $outlook$ is $cloudy$, and with the attributes that have not yet been used.
+We start with the case where $outlook=cloudy$.
+In this case we call the algorithm again, but only on the subset of examples were the $outlook$ is $cloudy$, and with the attributes that have not yet been used.
 So the dataset we are working with looks like the one in Table `reference following table`

 |    | ~~outlook~~ | temperature | humidity | wind   | play tennis |
 |----|-------------|-------------|----------|--------|-------------|